Become a Peer Academic Coach

 - Engage in professional development throughout the academic year, including observing other coaches and receiving feedback from peers and professional staff.

-- Attend regular all-program meetings, as well as divisional meetings to reflect on your coaching approach, debrief coaching sessions, and learn about new resources and strategies.
+- Attend regular all-program meetings and meetings with your supervisor to reflect on your coaching approach, debrief coaching sessions, and learn about new resources and strategies.

-- Collaborate with other Peer Learning Consultants on content development and cross-team initiatives within the PLC Program as needed.
+- Contribute to CTL Student Learning Programs initiatives and cross-team collaborations within the PLC Program as needed.

 Skills we seek